olleharstedt/tellstory/README.md

 ------------------------

 * Deck, where each alt is chosen atleast once during execution
+* Inline decks, like {$deck1}?
 * Many stories in one file, choose one randomly.
 * Logical operators in `ifSet`, like `ifSet="(flag1 AND flag2) OR flag3"`.
 * Debug information saved in text file
 * Export to PDF or markdown.
 * Web interface
+* Use case where we want to generate many characters, all with different names and genders, where no name is used more than once.